uvic-virtual/handbook/constitution.md

 In the event of a mid-term executive vacancy, a special general meeting will be called to elect a new executive member.
 If there are no current executives, the Director of Student Affairs shall be empowered to appoint an interim executive so that a special general meeting may be called.
-The President and Vice–President shall be responsible for organizing club activities.
-The Clubs Council Representative shall be responsible for liaising with the Director of Student Affairs and shall submit a report at the end of each semester to this Director, who shall keep all reports in a place available to successive officers and members.
-The treasurer shall oversee the club’s finances and submit budgetary request forms to the Director of Student Affairs.
-The secretary shall be responsible for notifying the membership of upcoming meetings and minute taking at the meetings.
+The System Administrator is responsible for ensuring that the GitHub, Slack and other team-wide software is maintained and that adequate security practices are followed.
 ## Bylaw 3: Meetings
 General meetings will be held at least every 4 months to give the membership control of the direction and activities of the club.
 General meetings are scheduled by The